inductiva/inductiva/docs/simulators/Reef3D.md

 some contention issues for I/O heavy simulators, as seems to be the case for Reef3D.

-Indeed, Reef3D produces a huge amount of data.
+Indeed, Reef3D can produce a huge amount of data.
 As it is currently configured, this simulation would produce several dozen gigabytes of data.
 To reduce that amount of data produced, we can reduce the rate at which (Paraview) data is being produced (parameter `P 30`).
 Therefore, we will set `P 30 0.04` and